Dmitry-Skachkov/SB/Docs/README.md

 # Further development

 Please see the file [Developer_documentation.pdf](https://github.com/Dmitry-Skachkov/SB/blob/main/Docs/Devepoler_documentation.pdf) for the detailed scheme of the SB program.
+For any questions related to the code please contact Dmitry Skachkov d.skachkov[_at_]ufl.edu.